workfloworchestrator/orchestrator-core/docs/workshops/beginner/register-workflows.md

         delete_workflow(conn, workflow["name"])
 ```

-Run the migration with the following command:
+Add the import and code as shown above to the migration and run the migration with the following command:

 ```shell
 PYTHONPATH=. python main.py db upgrade heads